cjpais/writing/serve/day/oct15_2020/index.md

       * Trust Based Play
   * Potentially discuss "Ch: 9 n-Dimensional Spaces" in Hamming's book?

+## Continuous publishing

+Yeah I am too lazy to commit my work manually.
+Every time I save now the html is generated then is published.

 ## Podcast Controls

 Going forward there MUST be controls to seek the podcast (or have clips of it) where I bookmarked.
 For now this is okay, but I am not happy, and the site is too static to handle this currently.
 This will be another reason to move to `Reflect`